nackjaylor/formatting_tips-tricks/README.md

 Ensure that these grid lines are fine and not too dark, else they can confuse when you have several trends of data on the one plot.
 This is particularly important when trends end horizontal or vertical.

 All graphs should have a legend if they display more than one trend line, or type of data.
+As with insets, do not let this cover data from your plot: take it outside the axis bounds if needs be.

 ### Tools & Resources
 - [Matplotlib](https://matplotlib.org/): this is one you're likely very familiar with.
 We direct you to the [cheatsheets](https://matplotlib.org/cheatsheets/) and [tutorials](https://matplotlib.org/stable/tutorials/index) to achieve some of what we've spoken about above.